Brad Pitt Finally Has Unsupervised Visit With His Kids, Did Angelina Approve?

 Jolie previously admitted that she’s never liked having a publicist and is one of the few stars in Hollywood without one.
 Instead, the actress has relied on advice from political advisers, including Judy Smith, a crisis specialist, and Lady Arminka Helic, a member of the UK House of Lords.

-While Jolie tries to overhaul her image, Screen Crush is reporting that Pitt just landed a new movie role.
+While Jolie tries to overhaul her image, Screen Crush reports that Pitt just landed a new movie role.
 The Allied star is set to play a lead part in James Gray’s upcoming sci-fi film, Ad Astra.
 The role marks Pitt’s first movie set in space and comes after the news that the sequel to World War Z might get canceled.

 At the same time, Hollywood Life is reporting that Jolie wants to adopt child number 7.
 Sources revealed that Jolie has wanted to expand her family for years but couldn’t get Pitt to agree.
 Despite their ongoing custody battle, Jolie thinks it’s a good time to adopt.
 What does Pitt think about adding a seventh kid to the brood?